Jerome Okimo: Braintree Town

 In July 2016, he signed for National League side Braintree Town on a free transfer following his release from Stevenage.

 Wealdstone

 After leaving Braintree, Okimo re-signed for Wealdstone in July 2017.
 He captained the club to their 2019–20 National League South title win, playing 32 of the 33 league games and scoring 3 goals before the season was curtailed due to the COVID-19 pandemic, with Wealdstone promoted on points per game.
 He was named in the National League South Team of the Year as a result of his performances.
-Okimo started and captained every game of the 2020-21 season, scoring a solitary goal against rivals Barnet as Wealdstone ended the season in 19th place.
+Okimo started and captained every game of the 2020–21 season, scoring a solitary goal against Barnet.
 On 14 June 2022 Jerome Okimo left the club to seek regular first team football.

 Barnet

-On 17 June 2022, Okimo agreed to join Barnet in the role of player/coach.
+On 17 June 2022, Okimo agreed to join Barnet in the role of player-coach.
+After 116 appearances and two goals for the Bees, across three seasons, Okimo retired from playing following Barnet's 2024-25 National League title win, remaining with the club as a coach.

+Coaching career

+As of 2024, Okimo was a coach for Brentford's Community Sports Trust.